chaminda204/cpm-go/readme.txt

     cd c:\openmrs
     vagrant up

 4) The OpenMRS web app is now viewable at http://192.168.33.10:8080/openmrs/.
-Login (username: admin, password: Admin123) and follow the prompts there to finish installation.
-When prompted, set the MySQL root password to "OpenMRS".
+You can login with username: admin, password: Admin123).

 ==================================
 Developers only: in order to code: